pnp/sp-dev-fx-webparts/samples/react-tinymce/README.md

 This Web Part illustrates the following concepts on top of the SharePoint Framework:

 - Rich text editing, that has more features than the Out of the box.
-- Uses an Open Source, community driven Editor.
+- Uses an Open Source, community-driven Editor.
 - Can be extended to accept copy/paste from using Paste Plugin.
 - Can be extended to accept images using the manager in the Editor.
 - Can write your own Styles for all content on your site.